janithmalinga/janithmalinga.github.io/_posts/2019-11-30-Port-Forwarding-Fun.md

 categories: General
 ---

-### this post I'm going to discuss how to do port forwarding and connect hosts with different networks.
+### In this post I'm going to discuss how to do port forwarding and connect hosts with different networks.

 ### I have 2 hosts which is in 2 different networks and it do not have dirrect connectivity.
 Below are the IP status of the hosts.